diodechain/diode-docs/content/docs/Orientation/the-content-area.md

 weight: 100
 draft: false
 ---
-The Diode Drive content area shows the content for the files, chat, settings, and other information you may be interacting with.
+The Diode Collab content area shows the content for the files, chat, settings, and other information you may be interacting with.

 ![](/uploads/image-9.png)